WSLockhart/WSLockhart.github.io/index.md

 ---

+### Teaching:

+I have worked as a teaching assistant for the U. Arizona 1st year undergraduate physics courses: 141 (Mechanics) and 241 (Electricity & Magnetism).

+I am a nationally-ranked 5-dan amateur Go player, and I have experience teaching private Go lessons (although I haven't been playing or teaching much Go lately).

+---

 ### My film:

 From 2012-2017 I directed a feature-length documentary film on the game of Go, [*The Surrounding Game*](https://www.surroundinggamemovie.com/).
 The project was a labor of love, a worldly adventure, and my attempt to synthesize all the emotions and philosophical questions the game inspires in me.
 The movie is now available on major streaming platforms - go check it out!